emadrid-at-ccm/modern-cpp/class-4.md

 1. Stack frames
 2. Determining what to destroy
+3. Whether the exception matches a handler for the current frame
 3. Destruction of frames is not part of the cost of exception support, but of exceptions themselves